 What is a monograph?

-Monograph – is a scientific publication dedicated to an in-depth analysis of a single topic or problem.
-It contains the results of the author’s research, theoretical generalizations, and well-founded conclusions aimed at expanding scientific knowledge.
+A monograph is a scientific publication dedicated to an in-depth study of a single topic or issue.
+It presents the results of original research, theoretical generalisations, and well-founded conclusions aimed at expanding knowledge in a particular field.

-Monographs are an important element of academic activity and are often taken into account during evaluations, dissertation defence, and when obtaining academic titles and positions.
+A monograph is an important element of academic activity and is often taken into account during evaluations, dissertation defences, and when obtaining academic titles or positions.

 What criteria should a monograph meet?